gitlabhq/gitlabhq/doc/user/project/clusters/serverless/index.md

      environment: production
    ```

-    This `.gitlab-ci.yml` creates a `Deploy` stage with the `functions` job
+    This `.gitlab-ci.yml` creates a `functions` job that invokes some
-    that invokes some predefined commands to deploy your functions to Knative.
+    predefined commands to deploy your functions to Knative.

+    `Serverless.gitlab-ci.yml` is a template that allows customization.
+    You can either import it with `include` parameter and use `extends` to
+    customize your jobs, or you can inline entire template by choosing it
+    from "Apply a template" dropdown when editing `.gitlab-ci.yml` file through
+    the User Interface.

 2. `serverless.yml`: this file contains the metadata for your functions,
    such as name, runtime, and environment.